 Arizona Rocks and Minerals

-Also in Arizona the entire month of January is the Quartzsite show.
+Also in Arizona, the entire month of January, is the Quartzsite show.
+This little, tiny town on the far near the California border is overrun by visitors from all over.
 This is mostly an outdoor swap meet type show, but it too attracts dealers and buyers from all over the world.

 However, Arizona is not called the Copper State for nothing!
 Running through the state is a string of Copper Mines where beautiful copper rocks and minerals have been found.
-There is Chrysocolla-Malachite, Azurite-Malachite, Cuprite, Shattuckite, and many lesser known minerals.
+In 1910, Arizona became the top copper producer in the nation.
+Arizona produces an average of 65% of the copper in the United States.
+Some of the beautiful copper gemstones are Chrysocolla-Malachite, Azurite-Malachite, Cuprite, Shattuckite, and many lesser known minerals.

 Of course another well known mineral from Arizona is Petrified Wood.
 Northern Arizona is the home of the Petrified Wood Forest, a National Park since 1962.
 It is the most important Petrified Wood area.
 Some logs as long as 213 feet have been found!
 Not far from the Petrified Forest is the Meteor Crater.
 The most well known, best preserved meteorite crater on Earth!
 Meteor Crater is nearly one mile across, 2.4 miles in circumference and more than 550 feet deep.